KaniewskiSoftware/movies-browser-ts-rq/README.md

 # [Movies Browser using TypeScript and ReactQuery](https://kaniewskisoftware.github.io/movies-browser-ts-rq/)

 This project is an alternative version of my group project, [MoviesBrowser](https://github.com/KaniewskiSoftware/movie-browser).
-The primary goal is to refactor the entire project using TypeScript to create more professional codebase.
-Instead of using Redux to manage the state of the app, I will utilize ReactQuery.
-Additionally, I will strive to make the code as generic as possible by creating simpler, reusable components.
-I have also developed custom hooks and utilities to achieve various functionalities, such as handling different image sizes based on screen width and managing screen resizing.

-The project now boasts a well-structured and organized codebase, thanks to the reusable and generic components that have been constantly improved upon.
-With a strong foundation in place, future enhancements and features can be easily integrated.

 ## Preview